Book of Mormon Compare

 9Now when those people who were desirous that he should be their governor saw that he was condemned unto death, therefore they were angry, and behold, they sent forth one Kishkumen, even to the judgment- seat of Pahoran, and murdered Pahoran as he sat upon the judgment- seat.

-10he was persued by the servants of Pahoron but behold so speedy was the flight of Kishkumen that no man could overtake him
+& he was persued by the servants of Pahoron but behold so speedy was the flight of Kishkumen that no man could overtake him

 10And he was pursued by the servants of Pahoran; but behold, so speedy was the flight of Kishkumen that no man could overtake him.

-11& he went unto those that sent him & they all entered into a covenant yea swearing by their everlasting Maker that they would tell no man that Kishkumen had murdered Pahoron
+& he went unto those that sent him & they all entered into a covenant yea swearing by their everlasting Maker that they would tell no man that Kishkumen had murdered Pahoron

 11And he went unto those that sent him, and they all entered into a covenant, yea, swearing by their everlasting Maker, that they would tell no man that Kishkumen had murdered Pahoran.

-12therefore Kishkumen was not known among the people of Nephi for he was in disguise at the time that he murdered Pahoron & Kishkumen & his band which had covenanted with him did mingle themselves among the people in a manner that they all could not be found but as many as were found were condemned unto death
+therefore Kishkumen was not known among the people of Nephi for he was in disguise at the time that he murdered Pahoron & Kishkumen & his band which had covenanted with him did mingle themselves among the people in a manner that they all could not be found but as many as were found were condemned unto death

 12Therefore, Kishkumen was not known among the people of Nephi, for he was in disguise at the time that he murdered Pahoran.
 And Kishkumen and his band, who had covenanted with him, did mingle themselves among the people, in a manner that they all could not be found; but as many as were found were condemned unto death.

-13& now behold Pacumeni was appointed according to the voice of the people to be a chief Judge & a governor over the people to reign in the stead of his Brother Pahoron & it was according to his right & all this was done in the fortieth year of the reign of the Judges & it had an end
+& now behold Pacumeni was appointed according to the voice of the people be to be a chief Judge & a governor over the people to reign in the stead of his Brother Pahoron & it was according to his right & all this was done in the fortieth year of the reign of the Judges & it had an end

 13And now behold, Pacumeni was appointed, according to the voice of the people, to be a chief judge and a governor over the people, to reign in the stead of his brother Pahoran; and it was according to his right.
 And all this was done in the fortieth year of the reign of the judges; and it had an end.